Fort Chaffee Maneuver Training Center: History

 Fort Chaffee was originally named Camp Chaffee.
 The camp was named after Major General Adna R. Chaffee Jr., a Cavalry officer who, in Europe during World War I, determined that the cavalry was outmoded and, unlike other cavalry officers, advocated for the use of tanks.

 The groundbreaking of Camp Chaffee was held on 20 September 1941, as part of the Department of War's preparations to double the size of the U.S. Army in the face of World War II.
 That month, the U.S. government paid to acquire 15163 acre from 712 property owners, including families, farms, businesses, churches, schools, and other government agencies.
 It took only sixteen months to build the entire base.
 The first soldiers arrived on 7 December 1941, the day of the Japanese attack on Pearl Harbor, Hawaii.
 The installation was activated on March 27, 1942 and from 1942 to 1946, the 6th, 14th and 16th Armored Divisions trained there.
 The creation of the camp caused the nearby town of Barling to experience a tremendous boom in housing and businesses.
 Fort Chaffee also served as a prisoner-of-war-camp during World War II, housing 3,000 German prisoners of war.

 From 1948 to 1957, Chaffee was the home of the 5th Armored Division.
 On March 21, 1956, the name of Camp Chaffee was officially changed to Fort Chaffee in recognition of the permanent nature of the base.
 For four days in 1958, Chaffee was home to Elvis Presley, who as part of his induction into the Army received his first military haircut in Building 803.
 In 1959, the "Home of the U.S. Army Training Center, Field Artillery" moved from Fort Chaffee to Fort Sill, Oklahoma, where it remains to this day.

 The Berlin Crises of the early 1960's resulted in Fort Chaffee being opened as a Basic training facility for Army recruits.
-The 100th Kentucky Division of WW II was activated and moved to Fort Chaffee where they ran a complete eight week basic training operation for thousands of Army recruits during the early 60's including an Advanced Infantry Training (AIT) course for those recruits assigned to combat infantry units throughout the Army.
+Kentucky's 100th Infantry Division, last fully active during the Second World War, was activated and moved to Fort Chaffee where they ran a complete eight week basic training operation for thousands of Army recruits during the early 60's including an Advanced Infantry Training (AIT) course for those recruits assigned to infantry units throughout the Army.

 This sign, titled "New Horizon" in front of Fort Chaffee showed the number of Vietnamese and Cambodian refugees who had lived at the camp and had been subsequently resettled, as well as the number still living there.

-Fort Chaffee served as a primary center for housing refugees three times; from 1975 to 1976 it was a processing center for refugees from Southeast Asia and held Vietnamese and Cambodian refugees after the Vietnam and Cambodia wars.
+Fort Chaffee housed refugees three times; from 1975 to 1976 it was a processing center for refugees from Southeast Asia and held Vietnamese and Cambodian refugees after the Vietnam and Cambodia wars.
 The facility processed 50,809 refugees of the Vietnam War, giving them medical screenings, matching them with sponsors, and arranging for their resettlement in the United States.